guillermooo/sublime-undocs/source/reference/metadata.rst

    </dict>
    </plist>

-The following top-level keys are used in a metadata file;
+The following top-level keys are used in metadata files;
 all others are ignored.

 ``name``